antiharmonic/blockdude/readme.txt

+This is an archive from a college course I took in something like 2004.

 This blockdude game is being released to the students at Normandale Community College enrolled in CSCI1097 but may be shared with anyone :)